Special Education: How to Apply

 Students with an IEP may be required to submit an enrollment application if they are new to SFUSD, entering a transitional grade (TK, kindergarten, sixth and ninth), Access/Transition Services, transferring to another school, or if there are changes to their special education needs.
 The same SFUSD enrollment application is used for all students.
 Families should attach their student’s IEP (if available) to the application and meet with a Special Education placement counselor.

-Most students with disabilities can attend a school of their choice.
+Most students with disabilities can apply to attend a school of their choice.
 Although certain highly specialized services for disabilities are only available at specific schools, all schools have some special education services available.
 Families should complete the enrollment application and list any school preferences by the specified enrollment deadlines to receive their child’s school choice.

 Outside of the regular enrollment period, the Educational Placement Center (EPC) will assign students to schools that meet their educational needs and have seats available.
 Students with special needs or mobility, vision or hearing impairments and who request to be in the same school as their siblings will receive a sibling tiebreaker preference as long as their selected school also provides the special education services required in their IEPs.